 4. Subscription plans

-Subscription plans are the trendiest way to promote brand loyalty in the 2020s.
+Subscription plans are the trendiest way to promote brand loyalty.
 With a subscription model, your customers pay a monthly or yearly fee to access your good or service.
 This garners loyalty because your customers don’t need to think about which provider they will use for the coming week; they’re already committed to you.

 Examples of subscription plans include: